 The William & Mary Healthy Beginnings Project is comprised of an interdisciplinary team of professionals, educators, medical personnel, and students who are committed to helping women have healthier pregnancies and babies.
 Thanks to a grant from the W.K.
 Kellogg Foundation, we are able to work with local community detention facilities to identify pregnancies early and begin prenatal care.
+Currently, we are sustained by a March of Dimes grant in order to deliver Baby Basics Moms Club ciricculum to jails.

 What We Do